In the Jungle Groove: Background

-Originally issued to capitalize on the popularity of Brown's music in hip hop circles at the time, it includes the first album release of the much-sampled single "Funky Drummer" (1969), along with a selection of previously unreleased tracks, alternate takes, and remixes.
+Originally issued to capitalize on the popularity of Brown's music in hip hop sampling circles at the time, it includes the first album release of the much-sampled single "Funky Drummer" (1969), along with a selection of previously unreleased tracks, alternate takes, and remixes.
 The original recordings were produced by Brown, while the reissue was produced by Cliff White and Tim Rogers.
 A similar follow-up compilation, Motherlode, was released in 1988.

 The album's title is taken from a song Brown recorded in the studio in August 1970.
 The full recording of the song "In the Jungle Groove" remains unissued; however, on the album its introduction is appended to the beginning of "I Got to Move", another previously unreleased song recorded at the same session.
 A remastered and expanded 2003 reissue of In the Jungle Groove added a bonus track, an extended version of "Blind Man Can See It" from the Black Caesar soundtrack album.